History of opium in China: Republican China

 In the northern provinces of Ningxia and Suiyuan in China, Chinese Muslim General Ma Fuxiang both prohibited and engaged in the opium trade.
 It was hoped that Ma Fuxiang would have improved the situation, since Chinese Muslims were well known for opposition to smoking opium.
 Ma Fuxiang officially prohibited opium and made it illegal in Ningxia, but the Guominjun reversed his policy; by 1933, people from every level of society were abusing the drug, and Ningxia was left in destitution.
 In 1923, an officer of the Bank of China from Baotou found out that Ma Fuxiang was assisting the drug trade in opium which helped finance his military expenses.
 He earned $2 million from taxing those sales in 1923.
-General Ma had been using the bank, a branch of the Government of China's exchequer, to arrange for silver currency to be transported to Baotou to use it to sponsor the trade.
+General Ma had been using the bank, a branch of the government of China's exchequer, to arrange for silver currency to be transported to Baotou to use it to sponsor the trade.

-The Nationalist Government under General Chiang Kai-shek during the Nanjing Decade (1928–1937) followed contradictory opium policies.
-Chiang himself was morally opposed to opium use, but other government ministers saw opium as a source of much-needed revenue.
+The Nationalist government under General Chiang Kai-shek during the Nanjing Decade (1928–1937) followed contradictory opium policies.
+Chiang was morally opposed to opium use, but other government ministers saw opium as a source of much-needed revenue.
 The government first attempted to dissuade its citizens from using opium through social reform, then raised the official price, which discouraged a certain number of people, then sometimes shot the recidivists (strangely about one per county).
-Chiang also turned to the Green Gang mob boss Du Yuesheng to head the Shanghai Opium Suppression Bureau.
+Chiang turned to the Green Gang mob boss Du Yuesheng to head the Shanghai Opium Suppression Bureau.
+Du's operation was under general Taili, who took charge of the anti-smuggling bureau's supervision.
 One American diplomat remarked: "The real motive appears to be to increase revenues by drawing within the orbit of the Opium Suppression Bureau the opium traffic in the Settlement and French Concessions."
-Prohibition, that is, was a guise to extend the government opium monopoly.
+Prohibition was a guise to extend the government opium monopoly.
 "Suppression" officials talked openly of their duty to realize more opium revenue for the government.